Locarno Classification for Designs

 The design application must contain a product indication.
 This means that design applicants must indicate specific goods for which they intend to use the design.
 The terms contained in the list of goods in the Locarno Classification must be used for a design application.
 The primary purpose of the classification is search; unlike, for example, in the case of trade marks, it does not specify the scope of protection of the design.

-Current version of the Locarno Classification (version 2018 of the 11th edition)
+Current version of the Locarno Classification (12th edition)

 The classification is revised at regular intervals to reflect the latest technological developments.
-On 1 January 2018, the version 2018 of the 11th edition of the Locarno Classification entered into force.
-The updated list of goods replaces all previous versions/issues of the classification.
+On 1 January 2019, the version 2019 of the 12th edition of the Locarno Classification entered into force and the updated list of goods 2020 on 1 January 2020.
+The updated list of goods replaces all previous issues of the classification.

 Search facilities, more detailed information